jmppmj/sentimentanalysis/README.md

 <b>Comment Sentiment Analysis of the Top 25 Posts on a Subreddit (www.reddit.com) (top posts from the last 24 hrs)</b>

-Web scraper is set to /r/politics, but can be (theoretically) used on any Subreddit by changing the address and (if needed) altering XPath's within RedditbotSpider.py.
+Web scraper is set to /r/politics, but can be (theoretically) used on any Subreddit by changing the address and (if needed) altering the XPath's within RedditbotSpider.py.

 <b>What the program does:</b>
 <ul>